Lifetimes and Transition Probabilities in $N = 76 ^{130}Xe$: Experiment

-The time resolution for two CeBr$_3$ detectors used in the VENTURE array is about 154(8) ps for 1173-1332 keV cascade of $^{60}Co$ and it is 188(3) ps for the array~\cite{venture}.
-The Time to Amplitude Converter (TAC) modules were used to measure the time difference distributions between each pairs of the eight detectors of the VENTURE array using {\it `Common Start'} technique~\cite{venture}.
-The TAC ranges were set to $50~ns$ and the time distributions were recorded in a $8K$ histogram so that the time difference can be measured with $\sim 6~ps/channel$ resolution.
+The Full Width at Half Maximum (FWHM) of the time distribution spectrum corresponding to a prompt $\gamma-\gamma$ cascade ($\tau$< 1~ps), is about 154(8) ps for 1173-1332 keV cascade of $^{60}$Co with a combination of two CeBr$_3$ detectors of the setup whereas it is 188(3) ps for the VENTURE array of 8 detector setup for the same cascade~\cite{venture}.
+The time-resolution of a $\gamma-\gamma$ can be expressed in term of FWHM by $\sigma_\tau$ = ln(2).FWHM \cite{regis2010}.
+The Time to Amplitude Converter (TAC) modules were used to measure the time difference distributions between each pairs from the eight detectors of the VENTURE array using {\it `Common Start'} technique~\cite{venture}.
+The TAC ranges were set to 50~ns and the time distributions were recorded in a 8K histogram so that the time difference can be measured with 6~ps/channel resolution.
 The energy spectra for each detector were obtained with high resolution spectroscopy amplifiers.
 The data were gathered using high resolution VME ADCs (Analog to Digital Converter).
 Details on the characteristics of the VENTURE array, the electronics setup and the $\gamma -\gamma$ fast timing analysis technique used in the present work can be found in Ref.~\cite{venture}.

 Lifetime measurement was performed using Generalized Centroid Difference (GCD) method ~\cite{regis16} in which the delayed and anti-delayed time difference distributions for the respective $\gamma-\gamma$ cascades are analyzed with respect to the Prompt Response Difference (PRD) measured for the setup at the same cascade energies.
 The PRD, representing the prompt time characteristics of the array, is generated from the analysis of $\gamma -\gamma$ fast timing data taken with $^{152}$Eu source.
 The prompt response of the array depends on the PMT voltages, CFD settings, detector geometry, etc. along with other long-term effects which has been constantly monitored during the experiment.
 The methodologies for lifetime measurements using GCD technique can be found in our recent works~\cite{safi,shefali,devesh} and is also elaborated in the next section.